Ku Klux Klan Konclaves at Buckeye Lake

 KKK on parade in Springfield, Ohio, September 8, 1923.
 This parade took place just a few months after the 1923 Konclave at Buckeye Lake.
 Resembles what a Klan procession would have looked like in this era.

-The Ku Klux Klan, a prominent white supremacist group in the United States, held two major gatherings at Buckeye Lake, Ohio, that would later be noted as two of the most significant in the group's history.
-Both of these events took place in the 1920s, one on July 12, 1923, and the other in 1925.
-The number of attendees per gathering ranged between 75,000 and 100,000 people, consisting of both men and women.
+The Ku Klux Klan, a prominent white supremacist group in the United States, held two major gatherings at Buckeye Lake, Ohio in 1923 and 1925.
+These "Konclaves" would later be noted as two of the most significant in the group's history.
+The number of attendees per gathering ranged between 75,000 and 100,000 people.
 Prominent figures of the Ku Klux Klan spoke at both events, and large numbers of people were inducted as new members of the Klan.
 The meetings concluded with no major incidents, despite the KKK being categorized as a hate group and having a history of violence.
 The success of each of these meetings led to a rise in political strength and influence for the Klan.
 Local political candidates with public Klan support easily won the mayoral elections in places such as Newark, Ohio.

 Ku Klux Klan and the 1920s

-Women's Chapters and Their Influence

-Prejudice against immigrants from Eastern European countries, as well as against Catholics and Jewish people, became mainstream for the Ku Klux Klan, in addition to the basis of the group: white supremacy.
-In the 1920s, the Ku Klux Klan established chapters for women, which in some cases were just as popular and had as much involvement as men's.
-The increasing participation of women in the workforce and their recent right to vote encouraged the Klan to expand its membership to include women.This to strengthened their numbers, especially as women formed a new voting bloc.
-The involvement of both men and women was seen through a marriage ceremony at the 1925 meeting at Buckeye Lake.
-A newspaper article from 1925 by the Cleveland Plain Dealer mentions the marriage between a man and a woman, both members of the Marion Road Klan Drum Corps.

-Economic Impact on Recruitment

-In the 1920s, there was an economic shift seen in evolving technologies accompanied by social and cultural changes.
-The Klan targeted geographical locations that were outside the scope of the economic growth and were behind in comparison to the mass production occurring in larger cities.
-These smaller, rural communities were the targets of the Ku Klux Klan recruitment due to their lack of involvement and access to these technological innovations.
+The popularity of the Ku Klux Klan surged in the state of Ohio, much like the rest of the nation, in the 1920s.
+This trend was caused, in part, by reactions against the exodus of Black Americans from the American South to other regions and an influx of European Americans to the United States.
+In addition to white supremacy, the Ku Klux Klan billed itself as a defender of Protestant moral values and fostered prejudice against Catholics and Jewish people.

 Academics who have studied the Ku Klux Klan have noted that the rise of the KKK in the 1920s was at a time of a lot of societal turns.
-It is said by these scholars that the Klan gained members as a result of the rapid changes occurring as they reshaped their identity to be a purely American group.
+The Klan gained members as a result of the rapid changes.
+For example, during this time period, there was an economic shift driven by technological innovation.
+The Klan targeted geographical locations, especially rural communities, that were left out of the technology-driven economic growth and mass production occurring in larger cities.

+In the 1920s, the increasing participation of women in the workforce and their recent right to vote encouraged the Klan to expand its membership to include women.
+The Ku Klux Klan established chapters for women, some of which were just as popular and had as much involvement as men's capters.
+This allowed the Ku Klux Klan to strengthen its numbers, especially as women formed a new voting bloc.